krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

 ![Comparison of search process with and without return statement](backtracking_algorithm.assets/backtrack_remove_return_or_not.png)

-Compared to code based on preorder traversal, code based on the backtracking algorithm framework appears more verbose, but has better generality.
+Compared to code based on preorder traversal, code based on the backtracking algorithm framework appears more verbose, but is more general.
 In fact, **many backtracking problems can be solved within this framework**.
 We only need to define `state` and `choices` for the specific problem and implement each method in the framework.

 ## Common Terminology